FelixLaufer/CUDAKernels/README.md

 # CUDAkernels
-Collection of some generic usefull CUDA kernels.
+Collection of some generic CUDA kernels.